Crossfire Server, Trunk

 Players get a ratio, eg, opponent lvl / player level.
 This is then multiplied by various things.
 If simple exp is true, then this multiplier, include the level difference, is always 1.
 This revised method prevents some cases where there are big gaps in the amount you get just because you are now equal level vs lower level

-who | player/creature that used the skill. |
+whoplayer/creature that used the skill.

-op | object that was 'defeated'. |
+opobject that was 'defeated'.

-skill | used skill.
-If none, it should just point back to who or be NULL. |
+skillused skill.
+If none, it should just point back to who or be NULL.

-Definition at line 646 of file skill_util.c.
+Definition at line 658 of file skill_util.c.

-References obj::arch, liv::Cha, archt::clone, mapdef::difficulty, liv::exp, FLAG_ALIVE, obj::level, llevDebug, LOG(), obj::magic, obj::map, MAX, obj::name, PLAYER, QUERY_FLAG, RUNE, settings, Settings::simple_exp, SKILL, obj::stats, TRAP, and obj::type.
+References obj::arch, archt::clone, liv::exp, FLAG_ALIVE, obj::level, llevDebug, LOG(), MAX, give::op, PLAYER, QUERY_FLAG, RUNE, settings, Settings::simple_exp, SKILL, obj::stats, TRAP, obj::type, autojail::value, and autojail::who.

 Referenced by book_type_apply(), detect_curse_on_item(), detect_magic_on_item(), do_hidden_move(), find_traps(), hide(), identify_object_with_skill(), kill_object(), pick_lock(), remove_trap(), scroll_type_apply(), singing(), spellbook_type_apply(), steal(), use_oratory(), and write_scroll().